-The $450-million question: Where is the 'Salvator Mundi'?
+The $450 million question: Where is the 'Salvator Mundi'?

 "Personally, I don't find the story particularly credible," she added.

-Schachter, who would only reveal that the alleged transfer to Bin Salman's yacht occurred "within the last year," countered: "You can insure anything anywhere, you can do anything you want as long as you pay the money."
+Schachter, who would only reveal that the alleged transfer to bin Salman's yacht occurred "within the last year," countered: "You can insure anything anywhere, you can do anything you want as long as you pay the money."

 A matter of attribution